bubble-hook/AlessaD3D/README.md

 * - ProneHack

 ## Getting Started
-You will need know the basic about using Visual Studio.
+You will need directx sdk & minhook or any other detour And know the basic about using Visual Studio.

 ### Prerequisites
 * Visual Studio